samueldison/Python-4-Automation/README.md

 # Usage
 1. Ensure that you have Python 3.x installed on your system.
-2. Install the boto3 library using pip install boto3.
+2. Install the boto3 library using: pip install boto3.
 3. Create a file named tags.txt in the same directory as the script.
 Each line in the file should contain a tag value for identifying EC2 instances.
 4. Run the script using python script.py.